chesslablab/react-board/README.md

 ![Figure 3](/assets/figure_03.png)

-Also you may want to display the chess opening that is being played at a certain point in which case the `OpeningTable` component can also be used.
+Also you may want to display the chess opening that is being played at a certain point in which case the `OpeningTable` component can be helpful.

 | OpeningTable Props  | Description |
 | ------------------- | ----------- |